lupin72/piergorelli.com/src/content/blog/post-1.md

 ## 5. Don’t reinvent the wheel

-In design, there are **well-established patterns** that adhere to conventions familiar to users.
+In design, there are well-established patterns that adhere to conventions familiar to users.
+These patterns save time, reduce cognitive load, and enhance usability by leveraging what users already know.
+Instead of designing everything from scratch, you can rely on these tried-and-tested solutions to build intuitive and efficient interfaces.

-### Examples of patterns:
+### Common design patterns:
+1. **Accordion**
-- **Accordion**: Used to hide content and reduce visual clutter.
+   - **What it’s for**: Used to hide or reveal content, reducing visual clutter.
+   - **Where to use it**: FAQs, menus, or areas with secondary information that doesn’t need to be immediately visible.
+   - **Why it works**: It allows users to focus on one section at a time while keeping the interface clean.

+2. **Card**
-- **Card**: Groups information into blocks, making it easier to scan.
+   - **What it’s for**: Groups information into visually distinct blocks.
+   - **Where to use it**: Dashboards, product listings, or content previews like blog articles.
+   - **Why it works**: Cards are scannable, modular, and adaptable to different screen sizes, making them great for responsive design.

+3. **Zig zag**
-- **Zig zag**: Alternates content to maintain user interest and engagement.
+   - **What it’s for**: Alternates content (e.g., text and images) to create a dynamic layout.
+   - **Where to use it**: Landing pages, feature showcases, or storytelling sections.
+   - **Why it works**: It keeps the layout visually interesting while guiding the user’s attention naturally across the page.

+### Additional patterns to explore:
+- **Tabs**: To organize content into categories without overwhelming the user.
+- **Carousel**: Displays multiple pieces of content in a limited space, often used for featured products or testimonials.
+- **Mega menus**: Useful for organizing large amounts of content in a clear and hierarchical way.

+### Why use established patterns:
+- **Familiarity**: Users are already accustomed to these patterns, reducing the learning curve.
+- **Efficiency**: They save time and effort for both designers and developers.
+- **Consistency**: Patterns provide predictable and reliable interactions, improving the overall user experience.

+Remember, patterns are starting points, not rigid rules.
+Adapt them to suit your project’s goals and audience while maintaining usability.

 ---
 ## 6. Use a grid